plone/plone.recipe.zope2instance/README.txt

 webdav-force-connection-close
   Valid options are off and on.
 Defaults to off

+icp-address
+  Give a port for the ICP server.
+This enables the ICP server.

 client-home
   Sets the clienthome for the generated instance.
   Defaults to ${buildout:directory}/var/<name of the section>.